Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 # channel_demo_tg_msg_sender

-It's a tg bot service, which simply means you set up a payment channel with the server, and then exchange ckb for my UDT one to one. then you can have the tg bot send the message you want to send to the group for one udt per character.
-The idea of GPC is from [talk](https://talk.nervos.org/t/a-generic-payment-channel-construction-and-its-composability/4697).
+It's a tg bot service, which simply means you set up a payment channel with the server, and then exchange ckb for my [UDT](https://github.com/ZhichunLu-11/ckb-gpc-contract/blob/c8ad9ef42c6dd9e334c5099fa9510cef2997557d/main.c) one to one. then you can have the tg bot send the message you want to send to the group for one udt per character.
+The idea of GPC is from [A Generic Payment Channel Construction and Its Composability](https://talk.nervos.org/t/a-generic-payment-channel-construction-and-its-composability/4697).
 Also, you can view the contract codes for [GPC](https://github.com/ZhichunLu-11/ckb-gpc-contract/blob/c8ad9ef42c6dd9e334c5099fa9510cef2997557d/main.c) and [UDT](https://github.com/ZhichunLu-11/ckb-gpc-contract/blob/c8ad9ef42c6dd9e334c5099fa9510cef2997557d/c/simple_udt.c).
 ## Prerequisites